Have you ever wondered what the ancient Romans used to eat?

 Did they use to eat bread?

-What kind of meat and fish did the ancient Romans used to eat?
+What kind of meat and fish did the ancient Romans eat?

-Actually only reach people could afford meat.
-Also, beef butchery was prohibited until the 2nd century BC as cows were needed in the fields.
+Only the rich could afford meat in any significant quantity.
+Beef butchery was prohibited until the 2nd century BC as cows were needed in the fields.
 Ancient Romans mainly used to eat pork, which was usually first stewed and then roasted.
-In terms of fish, they mainly used to eat shellfish and morays.
+In terms of fish, they mainly ate shellfish and morays.
 The most common seasoning was the “garum”, a spicy sauce made with fish entrails and fermented in direct sunlight.

 It was definitely common to drink wine all day long, for both poor and rich people, even slaves!
 However, it was absolutely prohibited for women.
 There were many different qualities of wine and most of them had quite a strong taste, reason why they were usually diluted with water and mixed with spices, culinary herbs or honey.
 The “Posca”, for example, was an economic drink made of water and sour wine, very popular amongst common people and legionnaires.